 HOW MEDICAL RECORDS ARE USED IN AN ACCIDENT INJURY CASE

-It if for this reason that we always warn clients to be very conscious about what they say to the doctor or the doctor’s staff.
+It if for this reason that our attorneys always warn clients to be very conscious about what they say to the doctor or the doctor’s staff.
 Even when you think you are having a casual, friendly, conversation with your doctor or nurse, they are likely going to include parts of the conversation in your chart notes.
 One obvious thing to avoid in your conversation with the doctor’s office is any discussion about the amount of money you are hoping to get from your case.
 But there are many, more subtle, things to be aware of as well.
 For example, it is very important to be completely honest with your doctor and the medical staff at all times.
 Some people try to help their case by not telling the doctor about a pre existing condition, e.g. prior neck or pack treatment when they have reinjured or worsened their symptoms in a new accident.
 This is always a bad idea because it may interfere with getting a proper diagnosis and treatment, and the truth is always eventually discovered, and then the doctor thinks the person is not truthful and he or she will not be supportive in the case.